 As a realtor in Dayton, Ohio I assist with the types of tasks described above, and more.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Dayton area home sellers may run into problems if they do not hire a real estate agent

 While, again, hiring a real estate agent is not required to sell your home, not doing so can result in potential problems for a seller.
 These problems can come in several forms.
 I will address them in turn.